OPIOID EPIDEMIC

 Individual reproductive rights, health privacy, and marriage equality must be protected from government overreach.
 No one deserves to have the police, or the judicial system, involved in personal health choices.

-Matt will support federal legislation to ensure individual liberties are protected.
+Matt will support legislation to ensure individual liberties are protected.

 ENERGY AND THE ENVIRONMENT